 Former President Donald Trump’s indictment is for 34 counts of falsifying business records.
 A count can be any unique manner and means to commit an offense.
 In other words, it is not that the indictment alleges 34 unique offenses in the way most people would understand an offense.
 Instead, each ledger entry and check has been made its own “count.”

-Falsifying a business is a misdemeanor in New York, but it becomes a felony if the intent of falsifying the business record was to commit or conceal another crime.
+Falsifying a business record is a misdemeanor in New York, but it becomes a felony if the intent of falsifying the business record was to commit or conceal another crime.
 Notably, nothing in the indictment says what the other crime is supposed to be.

 The purpose of the indictment is to give notice to the accused what he is being charged with.
 If faced with this type of a indictment in state court, Varghese Summersett would assuredly respond with a Motion to Quash the indictment.